Microsoft Adventure: Reception

 Carrington Dixon reviewed Microsoft Adventure in The Space Gamer No. 49.
 Dixon commented that "No game that exists on several different computers can fully demonstrate the potential of any one computer.
 Even so, your [money] buys many hours of cave exploring and treasure snatching.
-There is only one 'set-up' but that one is rich and complex enough to keep anyone busy for many games.
-I suspect that many people will come back to the one after some flashier games have been permanently set aside."
+There is only one 'setup' but that one is rich and complex enough to keep anyone busy for many games.
+I suspect that many people will come back to this one after some flashier games have been permanently set aside."
 PC Magazine also reviewed the game positively, writing, "This hoary old classic should be included in any player's collection of games for the IBM PC."